ARGOeu/argo-messaging/doc/v1/docs/api_subs.md

 ## [POST] Pull messages from a subscription (Consume)

-This request consumes messages from a subscription in a project with a POST request
+This request consumes messages from a subscription in a project with a POST request.

+It's important to note that the subscription's topic must exist in order for the user to pull messages.

 ### Request
 `POST /v1/projects/{project_name}/subscriptions/{subscription_name}:pull`